swbengs/OpalProspect/design.md

 visiable and make either one or multiple models to be drawn.

 # Current WIP(s)
-1. Finishing model drawing automation.
-Currently you can load them in and fill in the model POD to draw, but it should all be filled in by the system.(DONE just needs actual tests written to make sure it works correctly.
-Appears to work when used to draw)
-2. Getting most of the test world's map textures placed correctly for first attempt at drawing the DF world
+1. Getting most of the test world's map textures placed correctly for first attempt at drawing the DF world
-3. Write ArrayTextureController to be simlar to model controller.(DONE)
-4. Road to 0.1!
-Requires offset grid so we have have the floors and tiles in a single big grid but still seperate.
-Floors will be shorter but still the same 1x1 x and z.
-Thinking 0.1f height for first version.
-May make that taller or shorter depending on how it looks.
+2. Planning how a tile should be designed.
+One super tile that fills all roles or specialized ones.
+3. System to combine terrain into a single big model or multiple seperate if I keep the textures as they are.
+Single is preferred.
+4. Support to take individual array textures and combine them into a single large array texture up to the limit(256 for OpenGL 3.3).
+5. Ramp model and support to have it rotate so only one copy is needed.
+Texture number/name can change and its rotation can change and the required faces/triangles can be added to the terrain model instead of making lots of new models.
+Terrain class should probably take care of this.
+6. Terrain class in all its superclass glory.
+Try to split this up into smaller classes

 # Specifics
 ## Finishing model drawing automation